devguy101decka/centurion-game/README.md

 ### Installation

-1. Clone the repo
+1. Clone the repo (FOLLOW THIS STEP ONE TIME ONLY)

 ```
 git clone https://github.com/devguy101decka/centurion-game.git
 cd centurion-game
 ```
-1.1 Open The game
+1.1 After closing - open The game (START FROM THIS STEP AFTER CLONING FOR THE FIRST TIME)
 ```
 cd ~/centurion-game
 ```